Drafts, Edits, Revisions

 Writing is a difficult and complex craft.
 Writing to learn new material or exercise higher-order intellectual work is all the more complex.
 Many students believe that “real” writers can whip out a paper from scratch the day before it’s due in a single inspired (or desperate) effort, so that is what they as student writers aim for.
 When GSIs start grading a pile of these last-minute “inspired” papers with all their careless errors and underdeveloped ideas, they may well despair of deciphering them, let alone evaluating them for a grade.
 Many of the papers just don’t seem finished.

-GSIs can make the students’ job, and their own, much more productive by making students responsible to produce finished work.
+GSIs can make the students’ job, and their own, much more productive by making students responsible for producing finished work.
 Drafts, revisions, and proofreading should be the norm for students’ writing process.
 The result of this is that GSIs will grade papers focusing more on the students’ intellectual accomplishment than on defective or incomplete writing.

 Require students to bring a draft of a major assignment to class and give some kind of homework credit for drafts that really show substantial effort toward completion.
 You might require, for example: students to reach a certain word count; write in full sentences (not bullet points); have a preliminary or trial thesis statement; and so on.
 Without specific requirements for their drafts, students may be tempted to submit just a list of bullet-pointed ideas.
 By definition these drafts will not be polished — but there’s no point in polishing at this stage, when the content is subject to review and revision.
 (Ease student fears of showing work in progress by letting them know what you do and do not expect at this stage.)